 So, you’re seriously considering a trip to Colombia or, even better, you’ve decided to go.
 You’re sure to have lots of questions, especially about safety, precautions to take and travel tips.
 Rest assured that your safety in Colombia is our priority.
 The country is now safe for tourists: read our Colombian safety article.
 All the same, there are a few things worth remembering.
 Here are our travel tips to help your Colombia trip go smoothly.
 Colombia travel tips: everything you need to know 1.
-Pre-order your taxi Consider ordering a taxi by phone or online (such as via Easy
+COVID-19 To fight against the spread of the virus COVID-19, all travellers undertake to accede from

 Known as “the pearl of the Caribbean” and, by locals, as “the Fantastic”, Cartagena has plenty to offer visitors.
 Below are our top tips on what to do in this charming city.
 Once you arrive in the fortified city, you’re transported to another world and time.
 You’re going to love it.
 THINGS TO DO IN CARTAGENA Get lost in the colourful back alleys The first item on the list of “things to do in Cartagena” is to go for a walk through the cobbled back alleys.
 Take some time to wander around and discover the city’s old stories, ghosts